tlevine/dada.pink/easy-tom-workshops/index.md

     how to go about it.
 * [Real world algorithms](/!/real-world-algorithms/).
     We act out algorithms and data structures with people.
+* *Data visualization needs to die: We need more dimensions!*
+    I discuss my endeavour to use music and food to plot data.

 I can also give bizarre life advice.
 Examples include